ricalo/blog/_posts/2019-09-16-self-hosted-architecture.md

 Virtual private network
-: The perimeter server can provide a virtual private network (VPN) that you can use to access your internal network without relying in the reverse proxy server.
+: The perimeter server can provide a virtual private network (VPN) that you can use to access your internal network.
 This is useful for opening SSH sessions without exposing the SSH port to the internet.
+It usually only takes a few minutes after you expose the SSH ports of your servers to the internet before someone tries to get unauthorized access.

 Raspberry Pi
 : There are scenarios where the FreeNAS server needs to access an OpenLDAP